 The Adolescent Inpatient Units serve up to 26 patients aged 10-17.
 The units serve a varied patient population, including patients presenting with suicidality and self-injurious behaviors, mood disorders, conduct disorders, personality disorders, psychotic disorders, and developmental disorders.
 There are a small number of court-remanded adolescents who require psychiatric evaluation before returning to court.
 This unit places an emphasis on the evaluation and psychotherapeutic treatment of trauma-related and attachment disorders.

-The Adult Inpatient Unit is a 22 to 26-bed service serving a broad age range and variety of diagnoses.
+The Adult Inpatient Units include multiple general adult psychiatric services with bed availability ranging from 18 to 29 patients; the units serve a broad age range of patients with a great variety diagnoses.
 Interns collaborate closely with the interdisciplinary team and individual and group psychotherapy are emphasized on this rotation.
 There is also the opportunity to facilitate family meetings and learn more about the interface of the medical and legal systems.

 The Dual Diagnosis Unit has a similar training experience to the Adult Inpatient Unit in many ways, but also provides individual and group treatment specific to substance use disorder, including addiction recovery groups, peer support groups, and individualized addiction treatment for inpatients suffering from both severe mental illness and substance use problems.